-I think a self-care reminder is the perfect way to start the New Year!
+I think a self-care reminder is a perfect way to start the New Year!

 As you know, I'm always advocating self-care rituals and making "me time" a priority.
-I recently came across this great self-care check list.
+I recently came across this excellent self-care checklist.

 It's easy to get off track and overwhelmed when we get busy.